-Misbranding was alleged for the reason that the statements, to wit, "Bitter Covering," "Chocolate Sweet," and "Milk Chocolate Sweet," borne on the respective labels, were false and misleading in that the said statements represented that the alleged bitter covering was bitter covering, and that the remainder of the said products consisted wholly of chocolate sweet, or milk chocolate sweet, as aforesaid so as to deceive and mislead the purchaser into the belief that a portion thereof was bitter covering and that the remainder thereof consisted consisted in part of products other than bitter sweet, whereas the said articles chocolate sweet, respectively.
+Misbranding was alleged for the reason that the statements, to wit, "Bitter Covering," "Chocolate Sweet," and "Milk Chocolate Sweet," borne on the respective labels, were false and misleading in that the said statements represented that the alleged bitter covering was bitter covering, and that the remainder of the said products consisted wholly of chocolate sweet, or milk chocolate sweet, as the case might be, and for the further reason that the articles were labeled as aforesaid so as to deceive and mislead the purchaser into the belief that a portion thereof was bitter covering and that the remainder thereof consisted wholly of chocolate sweet or milk chocolate sweet, whereas the said articles consisted in part of products other than bitter sweet, chocolate sweet, and milk chocolate sweet, respectively.
 Misbranding was alleged for the further reason that the articles were imitations of and were offered for sale under the distinctive names of other articles.